Investing in a green future:

 Why green hydrogen?

 Green hydrogen plays a central role in the decarbonization of energy-intensive industries.
-However, we do not use it as a fuel, but as a material resource.
+However, we do not use it as a fuel, but as a feedstock resource.
 This means that we use the green hydrogen molecule to produce sustainable fuels, such as for aviation.
 This reduces dependence on fossil fuels and secures the long-term viability of the Schwechat refinery.

 Gudrun Kollmitzer, OMV: